Dowell-Lab/DAStk/README.md

 ### TL;DR;

-If you satisfy all the Python library requirements, you can simply run `tf_activity_changes` with the following syntax:
+If you satisfy all the Python library requirements, you can simply clone this repository and run `tf_activity_changes` with the following syntax:

     $ ./tf_activity_changes PREFIX CONDITION_1_NAME CONDITION_2_NAME CONDITION_1_ATAC_PEAKS_FILE \
       CONDITION_2_ATAC_PEAKS_FILE PATH_TO_MOTIF_FILES [NUMBER_OF_THREADS]

-... then use `differential_md_score.py` (instructions below, or via `--help`) to explore which TFs are changing the most in activity for different p-value cutoffs.
+... then use `differential_md_score` (instructions below, or via `--help`) to explore which TFs are changing the most in activity for different p-value cutoffs.

 ### Usage examples